-Let us briefly discuss non Hodge-Witt reduction.
-By definition a smooth, projective variety over an algebraically closed field $k$ of characteristic $p>0$ is a \emph{non Hodge-Witt if and only if some de Rham-Witt cohomology group $H^i(X,W\Omega_X^j)$ is not finitely generated as a $W$-module.
+Let us discuss non Hodge-Witt reduction.
+A smooth,projective variety over an algebraically closed field $k$ of characteristic $p>0$ is a \emph{non Hodge-Witt variety} if, for some $i,j\geq$, the de Rham-Witt cohomology group $H^i(X,W\Omega_X^j)$ is not finitely generated as a $W$-module.
 In other words, for some $i,j\geq 0$, $H^i(X,W\Omega^j_X)$ has infinite torsion.

 Now suppose $X/K$ is a smooth, projective variety defined over a number field.
 Choose a model $\mathcal{X}\to\Spec(\O_K)$ (\Cref{ss:models}).
 I will say that $X$ has non Hodge-Witt reduction at a prime $\wp$ of good reduction if $X_\wp$ is a non Hodge-Witt variety (viewed as a variety over the algebraic closure of the residue field of $\wp$).

 In this section we briefly describe what we know about primes of non Hodge-Witt reduction and what we expect to be true and how this relates to other well-known conjectures.
 A surprising and counter-intuitive observation is \Cref{th:frequency-of-non-hodge-witt-cm} which asserts that a Fermat hypersurface $F_{n,m}\subset \P^{n+1}$ of dimension $n$ and degree $m\geq 211$, at least 98\% of primes are of non-Hodge-Witt reduction.
 Readers will also find other examples in \Cref{se:examples} useful.